IgosProjects/DevOS/README.md

 ![Stars](https://img.shields.io/github/stars/IgosProjects/DevOS)
 ![Forks](https://img.shields.io/github/forks/IgosProjects/DevOS)

-DevOS is a small educational OS, it is written in C++ and the Assembly language.
+DevOS is a small educational OS, it is written in C and the Assembly language.
 DevOS is highly experminatal and doesnt have much to it!!

 ## How do i build it?